gkthiruvathukal/thiruvathukal-home-sphinx/source/index.rst

 Welcome
 ========

-You've reached the home page for George K. Thiruvathukal, PhD, version |site-version|.
+You've reached the home page for George K. Thiruvathukal, PhD. |site-version|

 I'm `Professor of Computer Science at Loyola University Chicago <https://luc.edu/gkthiruvathukal>`_ where I direct the `Software Systems Laboratory <https://ssl.cs.luc.edu/>`_ (site unveiling any day now).

 I'm also `Visiting Faculty at Argonne National Laboratory (ALCF) <https://www.alcf.anl.gov/staff-directory/george-k-thiruvathukal>`_ and collaborate and serve as the lead of software engineering on the `CAM <https://cam2project.net>`_\ :superscript:`2` `Project <https://cam2project.net>`_ at Purdue University.

 My research and teaching interests include software engineering, distributed systems, high-performance computing, cyber-physical systems, programming languages and systems, history of computing, computational and data science, computing education, and ethical/legal/social issues in computer science.
 See :doc:`publications` or :ref:`genindex` if you are looking for a specific work or topic, respectively.
 For more information, see the :doc:`about` page.

+*In case you're wondering...*

+This site is written in `Sphinx <http://www.sphinx-doc.org/>`_ and builds automatically  using `Travis CI <https://travis-ci.com>`_ and deploys on each successful commit to `GitHub Pages <https://pages.github.com/>`_.
+A document about this will appear shortly.

 .. toctree::